doc4d/docs/docs/API/SessionClass.md

 :::

 - **Web sessions**: Unless in ["forceLogin" mode](../REST/authUsers.md#force-login-mode), the session automatically becomes a Guest session.
 In "forceLogin" mode, `.clearPrivileges()` does not transform the session to a Guest session, it only clears the session's privileges.
-- **Remote / standalone sessions**: The function only concerns the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
+- **Remote/standalone/stored procedures sessions**: The function only concerns the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
-- **Stored procedures sessions**: The function does nothing and always returns **True**.